 - Expose children to worthy individual, small group and whole class experiences

-- Builds on past experiences through discussion and reflection
+- Build on past experiences through discussion and reflection

-- Encourages risk taking, decision making and problem solving
+- Encourage risk taking, decision making and problem solving

-- Involves accurate and thoughtful modelling and feedback
+- Involve accurate and thoughtful modelling and feedback

 - Empower students to believe in their own abilities